weareblahs/bus/docs/StaticData.md

 Static data is generated through scripts located at the `utils` directory of the repository, while the data is located at both `public/data` and `src/privData`.

-Do note that generation scripts are not user-friendly and I will reorganize it in the future.
+Do note that generation scripts are not organized and user-friendly and I will reorganize it in the future.

 # Global parameters